 - Businesses don’t have to reassess already recorded initial direct costs of any of the existing leases

-These three practical expedients can reduce significantly the time spend on re-evaluating leases, thus also reducing costs of preparing the financial statements to comply with the ASC 842 transition requirements.
+These three practical expedients can reduce significantly the time spend on re-evaluating leases, thus also reducing the costs of preparing the financial statements to comply with the ASC 842 transition requirements.
 Companies that choose not to use this package will have to deal with the following:

 - Reassessing initial direct costs also means dealing with an equity adjustment